-Alicia Garza is an activist who is best known for cofounding the Black Lives Matter movement with the goal of ending violence against and oppression of the black community in the United States as well as in the rest of the world.
-With the power of social media, Garza and the rest of the founders (Opal Tometi, Patrisse Cullors) created the hashtag #BlackLivesMatter or #BLM to spread awareness and call for action.
+Alicia Garza is an activist who is best known for co-founding the Black Lives Matter movement with the goal of ending violence against and oppression of the black community in the United States as well as in the rest of the world.
+With the power of social media, Garza and her two co-founders (Opal Tometi, Patrisse Cullors) created the hashtag #BlackLivesMatter or #BLM to spread awareness and call for action.

 3. Ava DuVernay

-Ava DuVernay is a director best known for her work in Selma and for being the first black female to be nominated for a Golden Globe Award.
-Many of DuVernay’s films (including Selma and 13th) have explored the black experience in America, struggles that are rarely depicted with such accuracy.
-She is leading the way for a new generation of black filmmakers through her social conscious work that seeks to bring to light issues concerning both black men and women.
+Ava DuVernay is a director best known for her work in “Selma” and for being the first black female to be nominated for a Golden Globe Award.
+Many of DuVernay’s films (including “Selma” and “13th”) have explored the black experience in America, struggles that are rarely depicted with such accuracy.
+She is leading the way for a new generation of black filmmakers through her socially conscious work that seeks to bring to light issues concerning both black men and women.

 4. Barbara Lee

-Barbara Lee is a US Representative serving voters from the East Bay.
+Barbara Lee is a U.S. representative serving voters from the East Bay.
 She is best known for being the only member of either house of Congress to vote against the bill allowing military action following 9/11.
-While serving for Congress, Lee has constantly fought for the advancement of women’s rights and has recently condemned Republicans for their continuous attack on women’s reproductive rights.
+While serving in Congress, Lee has constantly fought for the advancement of women’s rights and has recently condemned Republicans for their continuous attack on women’s reproductive rights.

 5. Coretta Scott King

 Though she is known for being the wife of Martin Luther King Jr., Coretta Scott King was an important civil rights leader in her own right.
 Her life has been an inspiration to many over the past years and will continue to inspire for decades to come.
 Though she was a leader in the African-American Civil Rights Movement, she was also an advocate for women’s rights and LGBT rights.